 Six soil gas samples (GV-001 to GV-006) were collected on and around the Diamond Cleaners site in June 2005 during the OU-1 RI.
-PCE detected in the soil gas at GV-001 at a concentration of 6,800 micrograms per cubic meter ( $\mu$ g/m) resulted in the sub-slab and indoor air sampling of neighboring properties.
+PCE detected in the soil gas at GV-001 at a concentration of 6,800 micrograms per cubic meter (μ g/m3) resulted in the sub-slab and indoor air sampling of neighboring properties.
 Indoor air, sub-slab air and ambient air sample results were compared to the background concentration for indoor air and the air guideline values presented in the Guidance for Evaluating Soil Vapor Intrusion (SVI) in the State of New York.
 PCE values were compared to Matrix 2 of the Guidance for Evaluating SVI in the State of New York.

-Four air samples were collected from Location 1; two sub slab vapor samples and two indoor air samples.
-Neither sub slab vapor sample location had exceedances of the State's Guidance on Evaluating Soil Vapor.
-PCE exceeded the Air Guideline Value of 100 ug/m at LOC- 1B.
-The owner of Location 1 was subsequently given the opportunity for installation of a soil vapor mitigation system at the property building; the owner declined the offer.
+Four air samples were collected in 2006 from Location 1; two sub slab vapor samples and two indoor air samples.
+Neither sub slab vapor sample location had exceedances of the State's Guidance on Evaluating Soil Vapor; the highest detection of PCE in the sub slab samples was 110 μ g/m3.
+In indoor air, one sample contained PCE at a concentration of 200 μ g/m3 which exceeded the Air Guideline Value of 100 μ g/m3 at LOC- 1B.
+The owner of Location 1 was subsequently given the opportunity for installation of a soil vapor mitigation system/sub slab depressurization system (SSDS) at the property building; the owner declined the offer.

-Two samples were collected at Location 2; one soil vapor sample and one indoor air sample.
-There were no exceedances of the State's Guidance on Evaluating Soil Vapor in the soil vapor sample and the indoor air sample had exceedances of background concentrations for 1,3,5-Trimethylbenzene, PCE, toluene and xylenes.
-No parameters exceeded the Air Guideline Values criteria for Location 2.
-Three samples were collected at Location 3; one soil vapor sample, one basement air sample, and one first floor air sample.
-There were no exceedances of the State's Guidance on Evaluating Soil Vapor in the soil vapor sample nor were there exceedances of the Background Concentrations or Air Guideline Values for the basement air sample or the first floor air sample.
+Two samples were collected in 2006 at Location 2; one sub slab vapor sample and one indoor air sample.
+There were no exceedances of the State's Guidance on Evaluating Soil Vapor in the sub slab vapor sample, where PCE was detected at 6.6 μ g/m3.
+The indoor air sample had exceedances of background concentrations for 1,3,5-Trimethylbenzene, PCE (detected at 37 μ g/m3), toluene, and xylenes.
+No parameters exceeded the Air Guideline Values criteria in effect at the time of sampling for Location 2.

+Three samples were collected in 2006 at Location 3; one sub slab vapor sample, one basement air sample, and one first floor air sample.
+There were no exceedances of the State's Guidance on Evaluating Soil Vapor in the sub slab vapor sample (PCE was detected at 1.6 μ g/m3) nor were there exceedances of the Background Concentrations or Air Guideline Values for the basement air sample (PCE was detected at 1.1 μ g/m3) or the first floor air sample where PCE was detected at 0.5 μ g/m3.

 Location 4 was the Diamond Cleaners main site building.
-Three samples were collected inside the building; two sub slab samples and one indoor air sample.
-Both sub slab samples exceeded the State's Guidance on Evaluating Soil Vapor for PCE.
+Three samples were collected inside the building; two sub slab vapor samples and one indoor air sample.
+Both sub slab vapor samples exceeded the State's Guidance on Evaluating Soil Vapor for PCE.
 PCE was also detected in the indoor air sample at a concentration exceeding the Indoor Air Guideline Value.
 One ambient air sample was collected outside of the Diamond Cleaners main site building.
-This sample had exceedances of the background concentrations for 1,3,5-trimethylbenzene, ethyl benzene, o-xylene, PCE and xylene.
+This sample had exceedances of the background concentrations for 1,3,5-trimethylbenzene, ethylbenzene, oxylene, PCE and xylene.